brianzelip/modern-web-workshop/docs/index.md

 ### Email

-GitHub might send you an email message for verification.
+GitHub might send you an email message to verify your account or the computer you're working on.

 1. Log in to your email by <a href="about:blank" target="_blank">opening a new tab</a>
 2. Respond to any verification email from GitHub